Bedrock-OSS/bedrock-wiki/docs/concepts/rawtext.md

 #    Hello Steve and Apple
 ```

-*Additional example shared by @CornyFlex:*
+_Additional example shared by @CornyFlex:_

 ```json
 /tellraw @a { "rawtext": [{ "translate": "Role: %%%%s", "with": { "rawtext": [{ "score": { "name": "*", "objective": "wiki:role" } }, { "text":"Member" }, { "text": "Moderator" }, { "text": "Admin" }] } }] }
 ```

 This structure allows you to display different text to the selected players based on scores.

+Note: Score must be a positive integer.

 -   Output in chat:

-    - Member
-        - When 'wiki:role' score of the player equals 1.
+    -   Member - When 'wiki:role' score of the player equals 1.
-    - Moderator
-        - When 'wiki:role' score of the player equals 2.
+    -   Moderator - When 'wiki:role' score of the player equals 2.
-    - Admin
-        - When 'wiki:role' score of the player equals 3.
+    -   Admin - When 'wiki:role' score of the player equals 3.
-> Note: Score must be a positive integer.

 **How It Works:**

 -   At "`%%%%s`", the first `%%` is left invalid because no argument (either "s" or an integer) is provided.
 As a result, it cannot display a value from the array.
 -   For the second `%%`, the argument "s" is provided, which displays the first slot in the array (a `{score}`).
 -   Since there is no space between the first `%%` and the `{score}` (`%%s`), the `{score}` is interpreted as the integer argument for the first `%%`, making it valid.
 -   This allows the score to dynamically change the index of the slot to be displayed.